 Students who are conferred an M.A. from the Department of Anthropology and Geography will be able to:

-1. Demonstrate an understanding of anthropological theory and method and how to apply them appropriately.
+1. Demonstrate an understanding of anthropological theory and method and how to apply appropriately.

-2. Be able to engage in independent research that addresses academic questions or societal challenges.
+2. Engage in independent research that addresses academic questions or societal challenges.

 3. Demonstrate awareness of and respect for human diversity across space and time.

 4. Possess the academic background and skills to enter a Ph.D. program in anthropology or a job related to the discipline.

 The thesis option must consist of a minimum of 30 semester credits of course work concentrated in anthropological areas relevant to the participant’s professional goals.
 The thesis is the culmination of a research project carried out by the student under the guidance of his or her advisor.
 A final examination consists of a defense of the thesis, as well as other parts of the program of study.